silexlabs/silex-dashboard/collections/connectors/en.md

 subtitle: Please login to continue
 recommended: Recommended and free
 advanced_users: Advanced users
+rgpd:
+  feedbackCheck: Allow contact for debugging and feedback
+  nlCheck: Subscribe to our newsletter
 help: >-
   Do you need help?
 Check <a href="https://docs.silex.me/en/user/login" target="_blank">the documentation</a>.
   <br><br>